xthemadgenius/btcrec-cli/docs/INSTALL.md

 Most modern distributions include Python 3 pre-installed.
 Older Linux distributions will include Python2, so you will need to install python3.

+If you are using SeedRecover, you will also need to install tkinter (python3-tk) if you want to use the default GUI popups.

+Some distributions of Linux will bundle this with Python3, but for others like Ubuntu, you will need to manually install the tkinter module.

+You can install this with the command: `sudo apt install python3-tk`

 Some Linux distributions do not include the bsddb3 (Berkeley DB) Python module.
 This is usually not a problem, however if you encounter a `master key #1 not found` error, it might be resolved by installing the bsddb3 module via PIP.

 ##### MacOS #####